Upper Ross Community Centre

 Over Fifties Social Activity – Time Out

-The newsletter is produced bi-monthly and delivered to the following local shops where a hardcopy can be collected by the community:
+The newsletter is produced quarterly and delivered to the following local shops where a hardcopy can be collected by the community:

 Gumvale Store; Kelso Fish Bar; McDonald’s Rasmussen; Pinnacles Medical Centre; Rasmussen Newsagency; Riverway Pharmacy; Styling Stable; Upper Ross Medical Centre; Woolworths Rasmussen.